 Polyethylene membranes are hydrophobic, chemically resistant, and suited to both air handling and non-aqueous filtration.
 Unlike PTFE, polyethylene is not a fluoropolymer, which makes it relevant to laboratories seeking PFAS-free material options.

-PFAS-free Polymer Composition - Polyethylene is a non-fluorinated polymer, making it a practical option where PTFE may fall outside preferred material specifications.
+Polyethylene is a non-fluorinated polymer, making it a practical option where PTFE may fall outside preferred material specifications.

-Hydrophobic Filtration Performance - Suitable for air and vent filtration, as well as filtration of compatible non-aqueous solvents and samples.
+Polyethylene membranes are suitable for air and vent filtration, as well as filtration of compatible non-aqueous solvents and samples.

-Useful Balance of Properties - Offers strong everyday performance without the higher material complexity often associated with fluoropolymer membranes.
+PE offers reliable routine performance without the higher material complexity often associated with fluoropolymer membranes.

-Good Fit For Routine Lab Use - Particularly relevant where laboratories need consistent supply, simple specification, and dependable filtration behaviour.
+Polyethylene membranes are particularly relevant where laboratories need consistent supply, simple specification, and dependable filtration behaviour.

 | Property | Polyethylene (PE) | Polypropylene (PP) | PTFE |